Lavorazione con simulazione CNC: Una guida pratica per ridurre i rischi e aumentare l’efficienza

 • Providing a virtual “practice ground” where operators can experiment without consequences.

-• Letting trainees familiarize themselves with different CNC systems (PER ESEMPIO., Fanuc, Siemens) in one software.
+• Letting trainees familiarize themselves with different CNC systems (per esempio., Fanuc, Siemens) in one software.

 Risultato: Technical schools using simulation report that students master basic CNC operations 40% Più veloce than those trained only on physical machines.